AI-Powered Personalization at Scale: The 2025 Trend Every Marketer Needs to Understand

 Where AI Lives in the Funnel: TOFU, MOFU, BOFU Done Right

-Top of Funnel (TOFU): Personalizing the First Impression
+Top of Funnel (TOFU): Matching First Touches to Intent

 Getting Started Without a Data Scientist